 - (1) Each project's period of performance will be stated in the respective grant agreement based on the project schedule provided in the grantee's application.
-The grant agreement will specify project milestones. - (2) Activities related to eligible costs of the project must commence within 12 months of execution of the grant agreement.
+The grant agreement will specify project milestones. - (2) Activities related to eligible expenses of the project must commence within 12 months of execution of the grant agreement.
+All projects must complete work by December 31, 2030, or an earlier date if specified in the grant agreement.
 Project deadlines will be specified in the grant agreement. - (h) No contested case or appeal.
 An application for a grant under this section is not a contested case.
 A commission decision on a grant award is not subject to a motion for rehearing or appeal under the commission's procedural rules. - (i) Project monitoring.
 Reporting and monitoring requirements for each grantee will be specified in the grant agreement.
 Asset performance and maintenance will be monitored for a period specified in the grant agreement for any asset funded by a grant under this section.
-The TEF administrator must track each grantee's project progress and provide the commission with regular updates. - (j) Expiration.
-This section expires September 1, 2050.
+The TEF administrator must track each grantee's project progress and provide the commission with regular updates.

+(j) Expiration.
+This section expires May 1, 2045 September 1, 2050.

 This agency hereby certifies that the rule, as adopted, has been reviewed by legal counsel and found to be a valid exercise of the agency's legal authority.
-It is therefore ordered by the Public Utility Commission of Texas that 25.512, relating to Texas Energy Fund (TEF) Grants for Facilities outside of the ERCOT Region (Outside of ERCOT Grant Program or OEGP) is hereby adopted with changes to the text as proposed.
+It is therefore ordered by the Public Utility Commission of Texas that 25.512 relating to Texas Energy Fund (TEF) Grants for Facilities outside of the ERCOT Region (Outside of ERCOT Grant Program or OEGP) is hereby adopted with changes to the text as proposed.

-Signed at Austin, Texas on the 13th day of Further 2025.
+Signed at Austin, Texas on the day of 2025.

-PUBLIC UTILITY COMMISSION OF TEXAS
+PUI BLIC UTILITY COM IMISSION OF TEXAS

-THOMAS J. GLEESON, CHAIRMAN
+THO OMAS J. GLEESON, CHAIRMAN

-KATHLEEN JACKSON, COMMISSIONER

-altrian N COMMISSIONER

-COU
+KA THLEEN JACKSON , COMMISSIONER

+CO URTNEY K. HJALTI MAN, COMMISSIONER